nilanshu96/react-hooks-tutorial/README.md

 For the above the class equivalent state would be `this.state = {count1: 10, count2: 20}`

 Basically, if we're going to update both the counts together for most of the time it's better to pass a combined object to useState than to keep them separate like above but it's just a matter of preference.

+### The place where useState shines

+useState can be used to construct custom hooks which can be used anywhere independent of the component.
+Take a look at [App.js](./App.js).
+Here we make use of the custom hook useForm to keep track of the email and password state.
+The useForm can now be used for any form in any component.
+A good alternative to using a custom Form parent class.